-Off Club is a Pan-Asian restaurant and mixology cocktail bar.
-Under one raw gold ceiling, it reunites the cinema of Kubrick and De Palma, Grand Theft Auto, Miami Art Deco District, psychedelic soul music, the Escher’s perspectives, Byzantine iconostases, and Japanese folding screens.
+Off Club is a restaurant, bar and lounge.
+Under one raw gold ceiling, it reunites the cinema of Kubrick and De Palma, Grand Theft Auto IV, Miami Art Deco District, the Escher’s perspectives, Byzantine iconostases, and Japanese folding screens.

-Conceived, built and represented by Antonino Cardillo, it continues the investigation of Primordial Images (See Jung, 1921: Psychological Types), begun by the architect with House of Dust, presenting an ambience that reunites the sensorial plane of tactility with the intuitive which projects onto reality the psyche of the observer.
+Conceived, built and represented by Antonino Cardillo, it continues the investigation of Primordial Images—see Jung, 1921: Psychological Types—presenting an ambience that reunites the sensorial plane of tactility with the intuitive which projects onto reality the psyche of the observer.

 With its double grey façade the palazzo carries out the apotropaic function of giving faces to the space.
 An iconostasis made from two twin black monoliths with elongated copper arches masks the face of the palazzo towards the road.

 Through the fissure created by the separation of the monoliths a view of figures is revealed.
 Arches, rhombuses, triangles and discs seem to evoke archaic rituals.

 Here, ancient and modern syntaxes find conciliation.
 Thus, this outline of physical and psychic scapes represents the idea of the architecture as transfiguration of the human.